 The image below is of Her Majesty Queen Elizabeth II, the Duchess of Windsor, and Her Majesty Queen Elizabeth, the Queen Mother, leaving the Duke’s funeral.

 Even at the time of the death of the Duke of Windsor in 1972 the bereavement of the now ailing 75 year old Duchess of Windsor was reported in Britain with something of a bitter note.
 Britain’s Daily Mail newspaper, reported the Duchess’ return to France, having buried her beloved.
 The headline read, with an unmistakable undertone of schadenfreude, “So now she is alone.”

-When the Duchess died in her ninetieth year, after a decade of ill-health and poor care, staff of her niece, Queen Elizabeth II, was tasked with putting together the funeral,.
-Conducted at Windsor Royal Chapel on April 29th 1986, it was a short service which lasted no more than 28 minutes.
+When the Duchess died in her ninetieth year, after a decade of ill-health and poor care, her niece, Queen Elizabeth II, presided over the compilation of an order of service for her funeral.
+Conducted at Windsor Royal Chapel on April 29th 1986, it was a brief affair, no more than 28 minutes from start to finish.
 As per the Duchess’ wishes there was no funeral address.

 Wallis and Edward

-If these questions hold some interest for you, then you will enjoy the rare video/audio interviews I have pulled together here.
-You can watch them all in the next chapter.
+If the ins and outs of this story hold some interest for you, then you will enjoy the rare video/audio interviews I have collated in the next chapter.